 A receiving blanket is a newborn baby's first blanket and all moms know you need more than one!
-These free directions will guide you to making your own receiving blanket for a special gift, or to save money at the store.
-All the fabrics that are available make endless possibilities.
+These free directions will guide you to making your receiving blanket for a special gift or save money at the store.
+All the available fabrics make endless possibilities.

 Time Required: 20 minutes of sewing time

 - Preshrink your fabric.

 - Trim the selvages off of the fabric and trim the fabric into a squared rectangle.